JJ27biza/PyVideo/README.md

 # Requirements

-1. Install Python version 3.12. and IDE in this proyect was used Pycharm Community Edition
+1. Install Python version 3.12. and IDE in this proyect was used Pycharm Community Edition.

 2. Install required dependencies: